 1. Proximity to Customers

 While all major cloud providers have dozens of data centers, application architects want to run their application infrastructure as close to their customers as possible.
 Some cloud providers may have data centers that are closer to key customers or key markets.
 This is crucial.
-It means your application has less distance to travel and is likely to run faster.
+It means your application has less distance to travel, which reduces latency and provides a better user experience.
 Also, in instances where there are problems with the global Internet, your application is more likely to continue to perform normally for your users because it has less exposure to those problems and can deliver locally quite well.